CodeScaler: Scaling Code LLM Training and Test-Time Inference via Reward Models: Ablation and Analysis

 In reward model training, we use the DeepCoder training dataset, which provides high-quality, verified test cases and thus offers reliable supervision for reward learning.
 To study the impact of training data quality, we conduct a controlled comparison by collecting RLVR trajectories from \textsc{Qwen3-8B-Base} trained on KodCode and using them to train an alternative reward model.
 Since KodCode relies on synthesized test cases, it can be viewed as a lower-quality variant in terms of supervision.
 We then use these two reward models to train \textsc{Qwen3-8B-Base} on the rStarCoder dataset.

-From the \autoref{tab:codescaler-variant-data}, we observe that \our trained on DeepCoder outperforms its counterpart.
-In particular, the model trained with DeepCoder rollouts achieves a 0.71$\uparrow$ on LiveCodeBench (23.79 → 24.5), 5.95$\uparrow$ on LiveBench (27.05 → 33) and 4.37$\uparrow$ on CodeForces (11.58 → 15.95).
-These results highlight the role of high-quality, verified training data in reward model learning and further demonstrate the performance gap between verified code datasets and synthetic datasets.
+From the \autoref{tab:codescaler-variant-data}, we observe that \our trained on DeepCoder consistently outperforms its counterpart.
+In particular, the model trained with DeepCoder rollouts achieves a 0.71$\uparrow$ on LiveCodeBench (23.79 → 24.5), 2.56$\uparrow$ on CodeContests (28.19 → 30.75) and 4.37$\uparrow$ on CodeForces (11.58 → 15.95).
+These findings highlight the critical role of high-quality, verified training data in reward model learning and further demonstrate the performance gap between verified code datasets and synthetic datasets.